-The attachment can be a file with invariable path (static file) or a file whose name is received from an edge or a file whose content is received from an edge.
+The attachment can be a file with invariable path (static file), a file whose name is received from an edge or a file whose content is received from an edge.
 These ways can be arbitrarily combined.

-The attachment is specified as a sequence of individual attachments separated by semicolon.
-It is defined as a field name (file name received from an edge) or as a file name including its path or as a triplet of field name, file name of the attachment and its mime type.
+The attachment is specified as a sequence of individual attachments separated by a semicolon.
+It is defined as a field name (file name received from an edge), as a file name including its path or as a triplet of field name, file name of the attachment and its mime type.
 Each of these three parts of the triplet can be also specified using a static expression.

 The attachments is added to the email using the following Edit attachments wizard:

 You add the items by clicking the Attachment column of the Attachments pane or the button can be used.button and remove by clicking the button.
 Input fields can be dragged to the